mekch01/Hacktoberfest-2020/README.md

 Who can Contribute:

-Open to everyone.But dont Spam😠
+Open to Beginners.But dont Spam😠

 Advantage of Contributing to the repository: